 Do I have to order a different model Override Switch depending upon which Truck model I own (1500, 2500, 3500)?

-NO. The beauty of our new and improved model of the Override Switch from TailgateFix.com is that it is a One Size Fits All It works and installs the same on any of the designated trucks whether you have a 2 inch, 2.5 inch, or 3 inch truck receiver size.
+NO. The beauty of our Splitgate Override Switch from TailgateFix.com is that it is a One Size Fits All It works and installs the same on any of the designated GM trucks/vehicles whether you have a 2 inch, 2.5 inch, or 3 inch truck receiver size.
+Does Not Matter.

 Will my warranty be affected by installing this switch?